 Alison Cross Young Carers Support Co-ordinator

 Alison joined in 2007 and has NVQ’s in Information, Advice & Guidance and Counselling.
+Alison is also a Wellness Recovery Action Plan (WRAP) Facilitator.
 Alison takes lead on our Schools Programme.

 Anna Hamilton Young Carers Support Co-ordinator